TheOneHyer/resource_alerter/README.md

 > pip install resource_alerter
 >
-> sudo resource_alerter_setup.py --force-yes
+> sudo resource_alerterd.py start
 >
-> sudo resource_alerterd.py start

-*Note: You MUST run the setup script before the daemon.
-If you do not the daemon will not function and you will get cryptic errors.*
+> sudo resouce_alerterd.py --systemd  # For use with unit scripts in systemd

 Synopsis
 --------

 As aforementioned, resource_alerterd is a Python daemon for Unix-like systems that monitors system resource usage and alerts users to high resource usage.
-More specifically, resource_alerted monitors CPU, RAM, and IO Wait and logs resource use if it crosses a "warning" and/or "critical" threshold.
+More specifically, resource_alerted monitors CPU and RAM and logs resource use if it crosses a "warning" and/or "critical" threshold.
 The daemon is also capable of sending out a broadcast via the "wall" program if present.
 Obviously there are a few problems with sending out a broadcast